 1) Email is associated with more than 1 account

-Resolution: Make sure the user's email address is only associated to one account in Totango and resend OR log touchpoint manually within Totango.
+Resolution: Make sure the external participant / contact's email address is only associated to one account in Totango and resend OR log touchpoint manually within Totango.

 2) Email address is not associated with any account

 Resolution: Make sure the user's email address matches the email address in Totango exactly and resend OR log touchpoint manually within Totango.

 - You MUST have the exact email address of the customer (as it appears in Totango) in the "To:", "Cc:", "Subject" line or email text.

 - Unless you use user email as the user ID (which is case insensitive) OR all user emails in Totango are in all lower case - the email casing in the outbound email must match exactly as what is in Totango.

 - The customer email address must belong to a user that Totango has tracked at least once.